Djacon/obsidian-ml-notes/ML & DL/Metrics/Regression metrics/Residual Sum of Squares.md

 **Residual Sum of Squares (RSS)** is also known as the **Sum of Squared estimate of Errors (SSE)**, is a [[metric]] measured the sum of the squares of residuals.
 A small RSS indicates a tight fit of the model to the data.
-It is used as an optimality criterion in parameter selection and model selection.
+It is used as an optimality criterion in parameter selection and model selection

 #### Evaluation Function:
 $$